dkittle/airport/SOLUTION.md

 # Don's Solution

 # Initialization
-There is a main object `AirportMain` that get the application going.
-It spins up an `AirportSupervisorActor` that will get the system going.
+There is a main object `AirportMain` that gets the application going.
+It creates an HTTP server with two REST endpoints, one to create airplanes and another to end the simulation. `AirportMain` also spins up an `AirportSupervisorActor` that will create the `TowerActor`.

 The supervisor becomes an _overseer_ of the `TowerActor` when it initializes the `TowerActor`.
 When an `AirplaneActor` relinquishes a runway back to the `TowerActor` and there are no other airplanes waiting to get access to the runway, the `TowerActor` sends it's overseer a message that the runway is empty.
-The `AirportSupervisorActor` will then end the simulation.
+We could likely end the simulation at this point.

 Airplanes perform activities at discreet points in time.
 The `AirportSupervisorActor` instantiates `AirplaneActors` with the details of the activity to perform and the timing around those activities (the delay in seconds before the activity starts, timed from the beginning of the simulation and the duration of the activity in seconds).

 # Simulation Runtime
 Airplanes schedule their activity to start a specific number of seconds after the simulation starts.
 The number of